-For a description of the critical accounting policies that affect our more significant judgments and estimates used in the preparation of our condensed consolidated financial statements, refer to our annual report on Form 10-K filed with the Securities and Exchange Commission.
-There have been no changes to our critical accounting policies since March 27, 2004.
+For a description of the critical accounting policies that affect our more significant judgments and estimates used in the preparation of our condensed consolidated financial statements, refer to our Annual Report on Form 10-K, as amended, filed with the Securities and Exchange Commission.
+There have been no changes to our critical accounting policies since June 26, 2004.